 - Make research findings more accessible, more contestable and more useable

 - Shape research agendas

-- Promote good practice and use of evidence
+- Promote good practice and use good evidence

 - Yumi Sabe, a data platform showcasing Indigenous research, aims to make findings more accessible, contestable and useable.

 - Support for our 32 grant recipients funded through the Indigenous Research Exchange grants program.
 These projects will build on the evidence base supporting Indigenous decision making and policy design.
 Please note the current grants program is fully expended.